Lee Seung-woo: Sint-Truiden

 On 30 August 2019, Lee joined Belgian First Division A side Sint-Truiden.
 He was excluded from the list of the squad for twelve consecutive matches, and this situation caused much controversy in South Korea.
 His name was on the list for the first time against Genk on 29 November, and he made his Belgian league debut against Waasland-Beveren on 26 December.
 He finished his first season due to early termination of the Belgian league caused by the COVID-19 pandemic after making only four appearances.

-On 13 September 2020, he scored his first and second goal for Sint-Truiden against Royal Antwerp, but his team lost 3–2 despite his two goals.
+On 13 September 2020, he scored his second and third goal for Sint-Truiden against Royal Antwerp, but his team lost 3–2 despite his two goals.
 However, he failed to score in six games where he played as a starter excluding a game against Antwerp, and his team also did not get a victory at the same time.
 When he was being excluded from the squad again, some South Korean journalists recommended playing in South Korea to him.

 On 1 February 2021, Lee joined Primeira Liga side Portimonense on a six-month loan deal with an option to buy.
 He had difficulty in leaving special impression on the new club.
 He left Portimonense after the end of his contract.

 Suwon FC

 In December 2021, Lee returned to his hometown of Suwon, signing with K League 1 side Suwon FC on a multi-year deal.

 Lee still showed weak physical strength, pace and defensive skills, which had been followed by his failure in Italy and Belgium, but his accurate shots and momentary movements stood out in South Korea.
 In his first K League 1 season, he became the third highest scorer without a penalty, and was selected as one of the four best left wingers, who were nominated for the K League Best XI.

 In his second season, Lee struggled somewhat due to his weaknesses grasped by opponents, but helped Suwon avoid relegation by scoring the most goals among team members.
-He received an offer from Seire A club Frosinone in the middle of the season, but was more cautious about his challenge in Europe after the hardship at Sint-Truiden.
+He received an offer from Serie A club Frosinone in the middle of the season, but was more cautious about his challenge in Europe after the hardship at Sint-Truiden.

 For the first half of the 2024 season, his third season at Suwon, Lee dominated the league and already reached double-digit goals.
 Another club in the same league, Jeonbuk Hyundai Motors, offered him the league's highest salary in the summer transfer window.